Truck Rental Comparison

 How much room will I need for parking?

 Most trucks are designed to fit in the width of a standard parking space, but they may need extra room for length.
 Determine what’s needed by looking at the dimensions of the truck and adding additional space for the ramp and room to get items inside.

 Will I need to buy insurance?

 Liability coverage and damage protection are optional in most instances.
-Talk with your insurance agent (auto and home/renters) to see what coverage you’ll have and discuss the options.
+Talk with your insurance agent to see if your homeowner or renter policies cover your belongings while you’re moving them.

 Is a special license required to drive a rental truck?

-Note: While a special license isn’t typically required, there are some aspects to driving a truck that you should be aware of.
-Read this guide to driving a moving truck to make sure you’re prepared for the trip.
+Note: While a special license isn’t typically required, there are some aspects to driving a truck you should be aware of.
+Read this guide to driving a moving truck so you know what to expect.

 Want to avoid hours behind the wheel of an unfamiliar truck?
 U-Pack is the perfect solution.
-There’s no picking up equipment, no worrying about stopping at weigh stations, and no need to pay extra for fuel.
-And even though you aren’t hauling them, your belongings still arrive quickly.
-Transit times average just 2-5 business days.
+There’s no picking up equipment, no worrying about stopping at weigh stations, and no paying extra for fuel.
+And your belongings arrive quickly — transit times average just 2-5 business days.
 It’s a convenient, affordable way to move without having to drive!

 Get a quote online or call 888-570-7422888-570-7422 to see how much your move will cost with U-Pack.